ArkAung/sagemaker-training/README.md

 to update the default parameters, the user can create a training config file like `configs/training_config.yaml` and update the value for `TRAINING.CONFIG_FILE` in SageMaker config file.

+## Building Docker Image for SageMaker

+Build Docker image by running `./build_and_push.sh <docker_image_name> <tag> <docker file>`.
+For example, `./build_and_push.sh gan_training build_0_1 Dockerfile.sagemaker` will pull
+the base docker image, create an ECR repository with the <docker_image_name> if it does not exist, build and tag docker image and push to ECR.

+After you have built it, you can check the built docker image with `docker images`.
+You will see your pushed Docker image on Amazon ECR as well (make sure to choose the right region).

+You can check the files in Docker image by running:
+`docker run -it --entrypoint /bin/bash <docker_image_id>`.

 ## Efficiently Testing and Debugging Training Scripts

 Once you have started a SageMaker training job on a SageMaker training job instance, it can be quite challenging to debug your code properly.